Jakobi Meyers Player Prop Bets for NFL Week 11 | New England vs. Atlanta 11/18/2021

 - Meyers put together a 49-yard performance against the Browns last week on four catches while being targeted four times and scoring one touchdown.

-- In his last three games, Meyers' nine catches (on 17 targets) have led to 93 receiving yards (31.0 per game) and one touchdown.
+- Meyers' nine catches over his last three outings are good enough for 93 yards (31.0 ypg) and one touchdown.
+He's been targeted 17 times.

 Meyers' New England Teammates